Anusha5anu/snake-game/README.md

-Snake game is  a project which show , we are good at mouse event ,class and object ,function ,GUI windows in  python it is simple game project useing python
+Snake game is  a project which cover  a topic like mouse event ,class and object ,function ,GUI windows in  python it is simple game project useing python